jlam01/jlam01-machine-learning/july9.md

 ### **1. What is TF Hub?
 How did you use it when creating your script for "text classification of movie reviews"?**

 TensorFlow Hub is a library and platform for transfer learning.
-It was used for the first layer to embed the sentences in the model in the script for "text classification of movie reviews"
+It was used for the first layer to embed the sentences in the model in the script for "text classification of movie reviews".

 ### **2. What are the optimizer and loss functions?
 How good was your "text classification of movie reviews" model?**